Dvrklex/Dvrklex/README.md

 </div>

-- 🖥 I am 21 years old and I am a third-year student in Software Development at the Technological Institute Rio Cuarto (iTec).
+- 🎓 I graduated with a degree in Software Development from the Technological Institute Rio Cuarto (iTec).

+- 💻 Currently working as a Backend Developer.

 - 🔧 For 3 years I have been a Computer Maintenance and Diagnostic Technician.

 - 📚 During high school, acquire basic and intermediate knowledge about graphic design, audio and video editing, as well as communication and group work.